survivejs/react-book/manuscript/webpack_compared.md

 This problem has been escalated by the rise of Single Page Applications.
 They tend to rely on various quite heavy libraries and be complex by nature.
 Ideally you would just load the assets you need per page.

-The popularity of Node.js and [NPM](https://www.npmjs.com/), the Node.js package manager, provides more context.
+The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before these developments, it was difficult to consume dependencies.
-Now that NPM is used increasingly for frontend development, the situation has changed dramatically.
+Now that npm is used increasingly for frontend development, the situation has changed dramatically.
 Thanks to modern tooling we have nice ways to manage the dependencies of our frontend projects.

 Historically speaking there have been many build systems.
 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the most known one and still a viable option in many cases.
 In the world of frontend development particularly [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have gained popularity.
-Both are made powerful by plugins available via NPM.
+Both are made powerful by plugins available via npm.

 ## Grunt